 - Laparoscopy examines the uterus with a tube inserted via a cut in your stomach

-The treatment for a woman with uterine fibroids depends on her age, symptoms and specific circumstances.
-The type of fibroids, other health condition and intention to bear children in the future may all have an impact on the treatment decision.
+The treatment for a woman with uterine fibroids depends on her age, symptoms, and specific circumstances.
+The type of fibroids, the presence of other health conditions, and the intention to bear children in the future may all have an impact on the treatment decision.

-The oral contraceptive pill (OCP) is often helpful for women that experience heavy periods due to hormonal levels in their body.
+The oral contraceptive pill (OCP) is often helpful for women who experience heavy periods due to fluctuating hormonal levels in their body.
 Other methods of birth control, such as hormonal intrauterine devices (IUDs) can also offer a benefit.
-Hormonal therapy can also be used for a short time to help shrink the size of the fibroids, hence leading to a reduction in symptoms.
+Hormonal therapy can also be used for a short time to help shrink the size of the fibroids, thereby leading to a reduction in symptoms.

 Symptomatic treatment can also be applied for specific reasons.
-For example, analgesic medications such as ibuprofen, naproxen or other NSAIDs can help to relieve related pain.
-If the woman displays symptoms of anemia due to heavy bleeding, iron supplements may be of benefit.
+For example, analgesic medications such as ibuprofen, naproxen, or other nonsteroidal anti-inflammatory drugs (NSAIDs) can help to relieve related pain.
+If the woman displays symptoms of anemia due to heavy bleeding, iron supplements may also be useful.

-It is important that women with uterine fibroids are aware that they may grow in size and cause the symptoms to worsen.
+It is important that women with uterine fibroids are aware that these tumors may grow in size and cause their symptoms to worsen.
 If they notice signs of progression, they should seek further tests in order to receive adequate treatment.